 Choosing the right light bulb is critical when installing a new light fixture in your home office.
 For workspaces, having a good lighting projection is essential.

-How Bright Should The Home Office Be?
+How Bright Should The Office Be?

-Selecting bulbs with a dimmable feature in a warm to cool color temperature range is ideal.
+Selecting bulbs with a dimmable feature in a warm-to-cool color temperature range is ideal.
 A dimmable light fixture can help you adjust lighting requirements and strengths as the day progresses.

 A light bulb with a color temp of 3000k to 5000k should provide adequate light amplification for your workspace.